jdiehll/correcTIR/README.md

 ### Running Individual Functions

-In addition to running the full TIRPost processing pipeline, you can also call individual functions from the Python package for custom workflows.
+In addition to running the full correcTIR processing pipeline, you can also call individual functions from the Python package for custom workflows.

 To do this, simply import and run the desired function in your Python script or interactive session.

 Example: Converting Radiance to Temperature
 ```
-from TIRPost.Main_Functions import radiance_to_temp
+from correcTIR.Main_Functions import radiance_to_temp

 radiance_to_temp()
 ```

 Example: Saving Thermal Image
 ```
-from TIRPost.ROI_Viz_Functions import save_thermal_image
+from correcTIR.ROI_Viz_Functions import save_thermal_image

 save_thermal_image()
 ```
 For a full list of available functions and their required arguments, refer to the [Function Reference](Function_Reference.md).

 ## GUI
-For users who prefer a graphical user interface (GUI), the TIRPost GUI is available as a pre-compiled application for the three most commonly used operating systems.
+For users who prefer a graphical user interface (GUI), the correcTIR GUI is available as a pre-compiled application for the three most commonly used operating systems.
 The GUI is designed exclusively for running the entire processing pipeline—it does not support running individual functions separately.
 The GUI walks users through all necessary inputs, generates a config.json file, and then runs the pipeline.
 For more details, see [Example Use](#example-use) section.

-_Note: TIR Post is not available on mobile devices (Android, iPhone)._
+_Note: correcTIR is not available on mobile devices (Android, iPhone)._

 Regardless of the OS used either a Conda or Python virtual environment is recommended.
 Without a virtual environemt or Conda environment pyinstaller may not be available unless added to the path variable.